poslegm/munit-zio/README.md

 #### Test-local fixture

-You can create test-local fixture from `ZManaged` or raw acquire/release effects.
+You can create test-local fixture from `Scoped` or raw acquire/release effects.

 ```scala
 // define fixture with raw acquire/release effects